 The Rapanui word “Te’ora” means “a beautiful new life.”

-Sharon‘s memoir – an international journey of ancient destiny, self-worth, and true love – takes place in Canada, the USA, Pakistan and Rapa Nui (Easter Island).
-She offers her memoir as comfort and support for other women who might see themselves in her story, that they may feel encouraged by their own strength and resiliency as they follow their own paths to healing, and create their own beautiful, new lives.
+She offers her story as comfort and support for other women who might see themselves in her journey, that they may feel encouraged by their own strength and resiliency as they follow their own paths to healing, and create their own beautiful, new lives.

 You can now order Te’ora through Amazon, Barnes and Noble, your favorite bookstore, and you can even ask your public library to acquire a copy!